401d21/team_docs/team_agreement.md

 4. Will you be using a PR review workflow?

 Branches:
-- main (review required, Dominick and Mike for now, switch halfway)
+- main (review required (2), Dominick and Mike for now, switch halfway)
 - dev (daily push to dev in PM)
-- individual branches (daily pull from dev in AM)
+- individual feature branches (daily pull from dev in AM)